 While the HCA allows participants to take advantage of these resource efficiencies in real time, it also ensures that each participant receives such power benefits in accordance with its rights to the generating assets.
 The computer keeps accounting records that recognize the varying generation obligations of each participating project.
 The computer's accounting programming permits the shifting in time of actual generation from one project to another by means of "coordinated exchange."
-As a result, each project generates when and at the level that is most efficient, and the contractual obligations of each project is generating less or more power than it needs to fill its obligations.
+As a result, each project generates when and at the level that is most efficient, and the contractual obligations of each project are met in the most cost-efficient manner possible.
+A paper account tracks when a project is generating less or more power than it needs to fill its obligations.
 In any 24-hour period, each project will have generated more than its customers require at certain times of the day and less than its customers require at other times of the day.
 Over approximately a 24-hour period, there is essentially no discrepancy between a single project's actual generation under the HCA and the customer demand it has worked to fulfill (Chelan PUD 2006).